csci338/spring2025/pages/_assignments/lab01.md

 }
 ''' > styles.css

+echo "styles.css created."

-# 5. Navigate to original directory:
+# 5. Navigate back to the original directory
 cd ..

-# # 6.
-Open the index.html file in a web browser:
+# 6. Optional: Open the index.html file in a web browser
+#    Try one of these commands:

+# wslview "$DIR_NAME/index.html"   # WSL
-# open my_new_folder/index.html
+# open "$DIR_NAME/index.html"  # macOS
 ```

 When you're done, execute the script as follows: